-Established in 1989, High Jump has continued to advance its mission, close the education opportunity gap in Chicago, and enhance students' long-term academic success.
+Since 1989, High Jump has continued to advance its mission to close the education opportunity gap in Chicago and ensure long-term academic success for ambitious middle schoolers.

 High Jump was established at the Latin School of Chicago in collaboration with Francis W. Parker School and with funding from the Lloyd A. Fry Foundation.

 16 students were enrolled in its first cohort.

 High Jump's cohort size increases to 40 students.

 High Jump's curriculum is enhanced with additional courses.

 High Jump graduates matriculate to more than 40 different public, parochial, independent day and boarding schools.